University of Abuja: Council and Administration

-The Key organs and officers involved in the administration and governance of the university are: the Governing Council, the Senate, the Congregation and the Convocation, the Vice-Chancellor, Two Deputy Vice Chancellors (Administration and Academic), the Registrar and Secretary to Council, the Bursar, the University Librarian, Deans of Faculties, Directors of Centres and Institutes and Heads of Department.
+The key organs and officers involved in the administration and governance of the university are the Governing Council, the Senate, the Congregation and the Convocation, the Vice-Chancellor, Two Deputy Vice Chancellors (Administration and Academic), the Registrar and Secretary to Council, the Bursar, the University Librarian, Deans of Faculties, Directors of Centres and Institutes and Heads of Department.
 All these organs and officials are supported by the Committee system which is the pivot of administration of the university.

 The Governing Council

-The Council consists of the Chairman who is also the Pro-Chancellor of the university, the Vice Chancellors (Administration and Academic) a representative of the Federal Ministry of Education, four persons appointed by the National Council of Ministers representing broad national interests, four persons appointed by the Senate from its members, one persons each appointed by the Congregation and the Convocation among their members and the Registrar as Secretary to Council.
+The Council consists of the chairman who is also the Pro-Chancellor of the university, the Vice Chancellors (Administration and Academic) a representative of the Federal Ministry of Education, four persons appointed by the National Council of Ministers representing broad national interests, four persons appointed by the Senate from its members, one persons each appointed by the Congregation and the Convocation among their members and the Registrar as Secretary to Council.
 The council is the highest policy-making organ of the university.

 The Senate

 The Senate is the highest University authority on academic matters.
 It is the general function of the Senate to organise and control teaching at the university and the admission and discipline of students, as well as the promotion of research.
-The Senate comprises the Vice-Chancellor as Chairman, the Deputy Vice-Chancellors, the Professors, the University Librarian, Deans, Directors and Deputy Deans, Heads of Academic Departments, one member of academic staff representing each Faculty and the Registrar as Secretary.
+The Senate comprises the Vice-Chancellor as chairman, the Deputy Vice-Chancellors, the Professors, the University Librarian, Deans, Directors and Deputy Deans, Heads of Academic Departments, one member of academic staff representing each Faculty and the Registrar as Secretary.

 The Congregation

-The Congregations is made up of all members of staff of the university who were university graduates by appointment.
-The Vice-Chancellor is its chairman and the Registrar is Secretary.
+The Congregation is made up of all members of staff of the university who were university graduates by appointment.
+The Vice-Chancellor is its chairman and the Registrar is the Secretary.
 Congregation meetings, being statutory, are called to afford members opportunities to have a say in matters affecting their welfare.

 The university runs a consultancy services sub-degree program and an institute of education to cater for the professional needs of teachers and specialised needs of government education bodies; it provides avenues for the establishment of linkages on education matters with organisations and institutions within and outside Nigeria.

+The university during its 96th regular meeting in May 2023 promoted 19 of its academic staff to professorial rank.
+8 were promoted to the rank of professor, while 11 were promoted to the rank of associate professor.

+During the 96th Regular meeting, the Governing Council of the University of Abuja approved the appointment of the youngest professor of law in Nigeria and the first female professor of law from Northwest Nigeria, Aisha Sani Maikudi, alongside Professor Philip Afaha as Deputy Vice Chancellors Academic and Administrative respectively.